 4. Use different internal communications tools

-Using technology and tools to overcome internal communication challenges
+Using technology and tools to overcome challenges communicating with manufacturing employees

 Mainstream internal communications tools such as newsletters, emails and the intranet are not always fit-for-purpose when it comes to reaching workers in the manufacturing sector.

 Here are some common internal communications challenges faced in the manufacturing industry, and ways that digital tools can help to solve them.

 Manufacturing often involves lots of noisy machinery – there’s a reason why people have to wear protective gear to stop their hearing from being damaged.
 Noise creates other issues with communication in manufacturing, especially when you’re relying on verbal communication either face-to-face or over a PA system to keep employees informed about critical information.

 A great way to overcome this is to deploy eye-catching visual communications solutions such as digital signage displays, or have prominent alert notifications sent to any computer screens being used within your plant.

 Companies operating in the manufacturing sector can be large, with a diverse workforce located in multiple geographic locations.
 This might include different business premises spread across a country, or even in different geographic locations globally.
 This can mean you have employees in multiple time zones, in different countries and continents, even speaking different languages and observing different cultural customs.